 An event billed as A concert for the Children’s Hospital, Great Ormond Street, held in London on 14 May 1880, featured a performance of Bernhard Romberg’s Toy symphony in which prominent London musicians appeared performing with various mechanical birds and toy instruments; all but two of the musicians in the ensemble played instruments other than those that they were accustomed to performing on.

-This according to “Famous Victorians in a toy symphony” by Herbert Thompson (The musical times LXIX/1026 [1 August 1926] pp. 701–702.
-This issue of The musical times, along with many others, is covered in our new RILM Abstracts of Music Literature with Full Text collection.
+This according to “Famous Victorians in a toy symphony” by Herbert Thompson (The musical times LXIX/1026 [1 August 1926] pp. 701–702; RILM Abstracts of Music Literature 1926-888).
+This issue of The musical times, along with many others, is covered in our RILM Abstracts of Music Literature with Full Text collection.

 Above, the participants at a rehearsal; below, a more recent performance of the featured work.